 Abstract

 Structural variants (SVs) affect more bases in the human genome than those arising from point mutations (i.e. SNPs).
 While entire SVs can be thousands of bases in length, only a few bases around their breakpoints hold the most crucial information about their mechanisms of formation, which mostly fall into three broad classes: non-allelic homologous recombination (NAHR), transposable-element insertion, and non-homologous (NH) mechanisms.
 Here we identify, classify, and analyze 8,943 breakpoints associated with deletions in 1,092 samples sequenced by the 1000 Genomes Project.
 We make this dataset available as a public resource, representing the largest breakpoint collection to date.
-Overall, SV breakpoints have more nearby SNPs (and indels) than the genomic average.
+Overall, breakpoints have more nearby SNPs (and indels) than the genomic average.
 This effect occurs over a large (megabase) scale, and is likely explained by relaxed selection acting on breakpoint regions, since it is correlated with reduced cross-species conservation.
 NAHR breakpoints exhibit a distinct SNP aggregation profile, explained by the occurrence of nearby CpGs, which, in turn, are linked with methylation.
 Moreover, by correlating them with methylation, Hi-C data, and histone marks, we find that they are associated with open chromatin.
-We hypothesize that since replication is largely devoid of chromatin structure, some of the NAHR deletions occur without replication, in embryonic and germline cells, and then are passed on to the offspring.
+We hypothesize that since replication is largely devoid of chromatin structure, some of the NAHR deletions occur without DNA replication and cell division, in embryonic and germline cells, and then are passed on to the offspring.
 We do not find any associated correlations with NH breakpoints.
 However, we do find that they are often coupled with micro-insertions.
 We identified template sites for over one hundred of such insertions.
 Surprisingly, these are located at two characteristic distances from the breakpoint and tend to be replicated later.
 These findings are consistent with a template switching mechanism, suggesting particular spatial and temporal configurations for DNA during some NH events.

 Introduction